 – Read more about AHSO here.

 – Read more about ORION, an European funded project that promotes one health surveillance data harmonisation.
-In particular, WP3 is focused on promoting data interoperability, and how ontologies can support the practice of surveillance.

 Two Introductory videos have been prepared for those wanting to get involved in Ontology development: